 C. Class Attendance.
-Students are expected to attend class regularly (Three times a week minimum) in order to be successful in a course.
-If a student does not do the weekly assignments and not notify instructor of unforeseen issues, the student may be administratively withdrawn from the course as this will constitute excessive absences as defined in the course syllabus.
+Students are expected to attend class regularly in order to be successful in a course.
+If a student does not do the weekly assignments and misses 5 classes in a row without notifying instructor, the student may be administratively withdrawn from the course as this will constitute excessive absences as defined in the course syllabus.